Stormwrecker/pygame-multiplayer-framework/README.md

 This code is adapted from a series that TechWithTim made, but I made it expanable and can have up to 4 clients.
-It is fairly stable and has no known bugs, but there are probably a few things that may come up later on.
+So far, this framework has proved to be pretty indestructible.
+The only error you might get is if you try to open too many clients.
 Hopefully, it's generic enough to implement it in whatever Pygame project you have.

 Below is a preview of 4 clients interacting with each other: